RiftValleySoftware/RVS_AutofillTextField/README.md

 You can specify different background and font colors.
 Default is standard system background, at a 75% opacity, and standard label colors, with a 50% opacity for unmatched text.

+#### The Container View

+By default, the dropdown attaches to the main [`UIWindow`](https://developer.apple.com/documentation/uikit/uiwindow/) instance for the app, but you can provide your own context, by setting [the `containerView` property](https://riftvalleysoftware.github.io/RVS_AutofillTextField/Classes/RVS_AutofillTextField.html#/s:21RVS_AutofillTextFieldAAC13containerViewSo6UIViewCSgvp).
+If you leave it nil, the main window is used.
+The coordinates of the display are adjusted to work in the context view.

 #### The Delegate

 There is a [`RVS_AutofillTextFieldDelegate`](https://riftvalleysoftware.github.io/RVS_AutofillTextField/Protocols/RVS_AutofillTextFieldDelegate.html) protocol.
 It has a simple method for detecting when the user selects a choice.